phusion/traveling-ruby/TUTORIAL-1.md

     hello world

 ## Conclusion

+You can download the end result of this tutorial at https://github.com/phusion/traveling-ruby-hello-demo.

 Creating self-contained packages with Traveling Ruby is simple and straightforward.
 But most apps will have gem dependencies.
 [Read tutorial 2](TUTORIAL-2.md) to learn how to handle gem dependencies.